vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 #### Packaging

-In order to use AOT compilation, you need to use the `native` profile.
+In order to use the AOT compilation, you need to use the `native` profile.

 ```bash
 ./mvnw -Pnative clean package -DskipTests
 ```
 > The warnings can safely be ignored for this guide.

-You will see that this approach takes much longer.
-AOT compiling evaluates all the accessible branches of code.
+You will see that this approach takes much longer, as AOT compiling evaluates all the accessible branches of code.

 ![./mvnw -Pnative clean package -DskipTests](images/aot-package.png)

 In this example, the build took over 5 minutes.

-Additionally, the resulting binary can only be executed on the same OS+CPU architecture.
+Additionally, the resulting binary can only be executed on the same operating system (OS) and CPU architecture.

 #### Running